kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 <p>
 <u><a href="http://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/aggregate-fact-table-cube/" target="_blank">Aggregate Fact Tables.</a></u>  Given the range of our sports and plan offerings, queries can become rather complicated, especially for sports with multi-year histories
 and lots of activity from both new and existing subscribers.
-Given this, our most common reporting use cases, once fleshed out and well understood, are generally converted into aggregated fact tables which will often combine two, three or more different data sources.
+Given this, our most common reporting use cases, once fleshed out and well understood, are generally converted into aggregate fact tables which will often combine two, three or more different data sources.

-We have built aggregated fact tables for key performance metrics including subscriber waterfalls (monthly grain) and payments (daily grain).
+We have built aggregate fact tables for key performance metrics including subscriber waterfalls (monthly grain) and payments (daily grain).
 Leveraging these data rich fact tables and a flexible BI tool like Periscope Data, we were able to create a historical benchmarking dashboard, filterable by sport, which we can bend as needed via SQL and then download as a CSV and load into our financial models.
 </p>